 5. Get a vascular screening

-For seniors who smoke or have family history of early heart disease or stroke, a vascular screening could be worth it.
-This test uses an ultrasound to scan the carotid arteries, abdominal aorta, and legs.
+For seniors who smoke or have a family history of early heart disease or stroke, a vascular screening could be worth it.
+This test uses ultrasound to scan the carotid arteries, the abdominal aorta, and the legs.

-The scan should show arteries with no plaque.
+The scan should show no plaque in the arteries.
 If there’s “mild” plaque, get a complete evaluation by a vascular expert.

 6. Check for drug interactions